JasonN3/openvox_modules/domain_join/AD_Setup.md

   `pkinit_kdc_hostname` is required because the smartcard certificate can contain the domain in lowercase, which will cause the authentication to fail.

 - Enable the feature by using `authselect enable-feature with-smartcard`.
 You can see the other available features by running `authselect list-features sssd`

+### Enable SSH Smartcard authentication
+This only seems to work on RHEL 8 or above.
+1) Verify that the smartcard cert will be read properly from AD by running `sss_ssh_authorizedkeys ${USER}`.
+If a public key is not returned, verify that smartcard authentication is configured properly
+2) Edit `/etc/ssh/sshd_config` and set `AuthorizedKeysCommand` to `/usr/bin/sss_ssh_authorizedkeys` and `AuthorizedKeysCommandUser` to `nobody`
+3) Restart `sshd`

+To SSH from a client, use the `ssh` option `PKCS11Provider /usr/lib64/opensc-pkcs11.so`.
+If the smartcard matches a public key for the user, it will then prompt for the smartcard pin/password.

 ## Manually joining
 1) Make sure the machine's hostname is set to the FQDN.
 The machine hostname cannot be the shortname